 Lemma 11.17.
-Suppose we are given two atomic counters of maximum value M that support k incrementing nodes (i.e., no more than k different nodes have the ability to use the increment operation) and an atomic max register of maximum value M. Then we can implement a counter with maximum value M and the following properties.
+Suppose we are given two atomic counters over V values that support k incrementing nodes (i.e., no more than k different nodes have the ability to use the increment operation) and an atomic max register over V values.
+Then we can implement a counter over V values and the following properties.